-6 manners a five year old should be able to do:
+Six manners your five year old should be able to do now:

 1. Establish eye contact when speaking with another.